 97XI.
 Application to State Administrative Tribunal for revocation order

-(1) An application may be made to the State Administrative Tribunal for an order (“a revocation order”) revoking an order under section 97WZ(1) or 97XN(1).
+(1) An application may be made to the State Administrative Tribunal for an order (a revocation order) revoking an order under section 97WZ(1) or 97XN(1).

 (2) The application may be made by —